The Fishhook Layer in Lithic Literature.

 We would need a fire and this does look like a good set up for a hearth.
 We have saturated ourselves with the possibility of a layer devoted to fire making with a drill.
 With the human marks offered here, I was able to put together the bow and string and then a good body position to do the action.

 There is a lot of hand action as we are taken through all the steps.
 I am not going deeper into all the action here in Spain at this time.
-I am will be happy to return to this site in the future.
+I am happy to return to this site in the future.
 Most hearths are well protected from the elements preserving the engravings.
 The hearth from Spain has paid off.

 THE SPARKS FLEW!
 We have fire!
 As well as a drill.
 You can imagine I am thrilled!😇👏